Some posts contain compensated links. Please read this disclaimer for more info.

 What Can Kids Eat In Montenegro?

 For instance, cufte is meatballs, and duvec is like a stew, basically a ratatouille of sorts.
-Musaka od krtola is just potatoes and minced meat, and sarma is a roll of sauerkraut which is filled with pork and rice.
+Musaka od krtola is just potatoes and minced meat, and sarma is a roll of sauerkraut filled with pork and rice.
 The names just sound funnier!

 If you do a little research about the local food before you head there, you can educate your kids on what the dishes are, and they might be more inclined to try them.
 Of course, if your little ones are adventurous with food and are happy to try anything, then you’re well away!